One to many: comparing single gravitational-wave events to astrophysical populations: Abstract

 \section{Abstract}

 Gravitational-wave observations have revealed sources whose unusual properties challenge our understanding of compact-binary formation.
 Inferring the formation processes that are best able to reproduce such events may therefore yield key astrophysical insights.
-A common approach is to simulate a population of mergers and count the fraction of these synthetic events that lie within a chosen region in the measured parameters of a real event.
-Though appealing owing to its simplicity, this approach is flawed because it neglects the full posterior information, depends on a heuristically constructed confidence region, and fails for high signal-to-noise detections.
-We point out that the statistically consistent solution is to compute the posterior odds between two simulated populations, which crucially is a relative measure, and show how to include the effect of observational biases by conditioning on source detectability.
-Applying the approach to several gravitational-wave events and astrophysical populations, we assess the degree to which we can conclude model preference not just between distinct formation pathways but also between subpopulations within a given pathway.
+A common approach is to count the fraction of synthetic events from a simulated population that are consistent with some real event.
+Though appealing owing to its simplicity, this approach is flawed because it neglects the full posterior information, depends on an ad-hoc region that defines consistency, and fails for high signal-to-noise detections.
+We point out that a statistically consistent solution is to compute the posterior odds between two simulated populations, which crucially is a relative measure, and show how to include the effect of observational biases by conditioning on source detectability.
+Applying the approach to several gravitational-wave events and simulated populations, we assess the degree to which we can conclude model preference not just between distinct formation pathways but also between subpopulations within a given pathway.